Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0016-server-side-rendering.md

 This experiment confirms that Google is capable of indexing client-side-rendered web pages, but that other search engines struggle.
 With server-side-rendered pages, all search engines should be perfectly capable of indexing them.

 #### Lack of contextual information for 3rd-party bots
-When someone shares url to a web page on social media or in a messaging app such as Slack, this service will often send a web crawler to the shared url to get a preview of the page.
-These crawlers will scrape the most fundamental information about the page, such as its title, its description, and possibly an image.
-These crawlers do not execute javascript; so with client-side rendering, they will not be able re retrieve the title and the description of the shared page.
+When someone shares a url to a web page on social media or in a messaging app such as Slack, this service will often have a web crawler follow the shared url and scrape the data from the page, such as its title, its description, and possibly an image, to be used for a preview.
+These crawlers do not execute javascript; so with client-side rendering, they will not be able to retrieve the title and the description of the shared page.

 ### Additional benefits of server-side rendering
-The points below are expected to offer only a marginal benefit in the context of the new Ensembl website, and are mentioned only for the sake of exhaustiveness.
+The points below are expected to offer only a marginal benefit in the context of the new Ensembl website, and are mentioned only for the sake of completeness.

 #### Higher page reliability
 With client-side rendering, if anything happens to the javascript bundle, the page will not render.
-In contrast, with server-side rendering, the browser will display the contents of the page as it was rendered on the server.
+In contrast, with server-side rendering, the browser will display the contents of the page in the way it was rendered on the server.

 _**However**, we recognize that in the case of the Ensembl site, there is little value in being able to view the page, but not interact with it._

 #### Potentially perceptually faster page load
-While the time to first byte with server-side rendering will inevitably be slower than with client-sidee rendering, it is, in principle, possible that the server-rendered page will arrive to the browser earlier than the time it takes a client-rendered page to fetch the script and the data required for building page content.
+While the time to the first byte with server-side rendering will inevitably be slower than with client-sidee rendering, it is, in principle, possible that the time it takes to build a page on the server and deliver it to the browser is less than what it would take a client-rendered page to fetch the script, then fetch the data, and then finally display the page content.

-_**However**, we do recognize that in practice, these gains will be negligible, if at all attainable.
+_**However**, we do recognize that in practice, these gains, if at all attainable, will be negligible.
 We expect that Ensembl users are bioinformaticians or clinicians accessing Ensembl from office computers, which are sufficiently powerful and are on sufficiently fast networks that performance gains will not be meaningful._

+## Dangers of server-side rendering

+### Slow pages
+While a previous section (Potentially perceptually faster page load) argues that server-side rendering may make the site feel faster, the inverse may also happen, especially if:
+- the data required to render a page is requested from a slow api;
+- a server-side-rendered page also contains a json with the fetched data to be reused when the page gets interactive on the client side (that may inflate the page size to hundreds of kilobytes).

+Thus, when doing server-side rendering, careful monitoring of response times is advisable.

+### Deceptive non-interactive pages
+There is, inevitably, a time, between the moment that a server-rendered page is displayed in the browser (marked as Time to First Paint) and the moment that all the necessary javascript is fetched and parsed by the browser (marked as Time to Interactive).
+During this time window, the page cannot respond to user interactions.
+Sometimes, users start interacting with the page during this window of unresponsiveness, which results in a negative experience.

+We believe that this will not present a significant problem, because we expect Ensembl users to use powerful hardware and fast networks.
+To alleviate this problem further, we will be using caching with service workers.

 ## Implementation